Cray-HPE/docs-csm/operations/network/management_network/network_tests.md

 - SLS file or SLS API access.

 Canu has the ability to run tests against the management network.
-(Aruba Only)

 Canu has to be on version `1.1.4` or later. run `canu --version` to verify.